Saint-Étienne-du-Mont: The Presbytere

 The Presbytere, clerical residence (18th c.)

 The Prebytere was built next to the church in about 1725 as the private residence of Louis, Duke of Orleans, son of the Regent of France.
 It was purchased by the church and is now the residence of the curé of the church, and a protected historical landmark.

 The organ

 In 1636, the organ, built by Pierre Pescheur, was installed.
 When the organ was damaged by fire in 1760, it was rebuilt by Cliquot.
 Further work was carried out in 1863 by Cavaillé-Coll, and the present instrument is the work of further revision by Beuchet-Debierre in 1956.

 The case of the organ of the tribune was made beginning in 1633 by Jean Buron, and is the oldest and best-preserved original case in Paris.
 It is topped by sculpture of Christ surrounded by angels playing the kinnor, an ancient Hebrew variation of the lyre.

+Renowned organist, composer, and improviser Maurice Duruflé held the post of Titular Organist at Saint-Étienne-du-Mont from 1929 until 1953, after which he shared it with his wife, Marie-Madeleine Duruflé, until 1975.